Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 People travelling2

-The results of my search on travel websites in Canada
+The results of our search on travel websites in Canada

 Also, sites designated with an asterisk (*) automatically changed the preferred dates – usually just by a day, and usually in order to get a better price.

-A deeper dive into our Canadian travel site analysis
+A deeper dive into our best travel sites in Canada analysis

 Best Travel Sites Canada Price Comparison

-The average cost for staying at the SeaGarden Beach Resort came to $1,898, with Orbitz offering the lowest price – a shocking $1,514.
-This would save you $384 off the average, which is pretty impressive.
+The average cost for staying at the SeaGarden Beach Resort came to $2,351, with Travelocity offering the lowest price – an impressive $1,687 (which was a very surprising one cent less than Orbitz's $1,688 price tag).
+This would save you $652 off the average, which is a significant sum of money.

-The worst option was Sunwing at $2,410.
-And there were 2 websites (Transat and sunquest.ca) that didn’t even have the SeaGarden Beach Resort as booking options for the travel dates.
+The worst option was a tie between redtag and itravel2000.com at $3,492.
+And there were a handful of websites that didn’t even list the SeaGarden Beach Resort as a booking option for the travel dates.

 Get up to $250 in GeniusCash cash back<sup>*</sup>